This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Obtain a complete list of the unique identifiers (IDs) for the records you want to import from the source system.
 You might get this via an export feature or by querying the source system's API.

-format that iPaaS.com expects for this specific integration, as documented in the subscription's documentation.
+NOTE: Ensure these IDs are in the exact external ID format that iPaaS.com expects for this specific integration, as documented in the subscription's documentation.

 To move data FROM iPaaS.com (exporting from iPaaS.com):